CHWs Changing Outcomes in South Carolina

 Year 2

-Year 2 (2022-2023) data collection will continue through October 31st, 2023.
+Year 2 (2022-2023) data collection continued through October 31st, 2023.
 Alongside the addition of a new health topic, perinatal health, twenty-three (23) CHWs from 14 community organization partners will help improve the health of South Carolinians, with coverage in all 46 counties.

-CCHA is maintaining the same roles as in Year 1, with the addition of assuming administrative responsibilities.
+CCHA maintained the same roles as in year 1, with the addition of assuming administrative responsibilities.
 CCHA and CRPH will support partners in continuing to demonstrate the ongoing, day-to-day impact of CHWs; corresponding data collected during the pilot period is expected to translate to improved long-term health outcomes and decreased medical spending.

 Our Approach